Oleksii Yanin: Biography

+Oleksii Yanin was born on 5 October 1983 in the city of Zaporizhzhia.
 At the age of 9 he started boxing.
 At the age of 21, he went into Thai boxing.

 Yanin joined the Armed Forces of Ukraine as a volunteer in 2014.
 He served in a separate special forces unit of the National Guard "Azov".
-He died on 7 of April 2022 during the defense of Mariupol.
+He died on the night of the 6th and 7 April 2022 during the defense of Mariupol.

 Personal life

 Oleksii is survived by his wife and son.